Solar Lease vs Buy in Connecticut (2026)

 Pros

-- Own the system from day one — all CT incentives go to you
+- Own the system from day one, all CT incentives go to you

-- CT Green Bank Smart-E Loan: as low as 3.99% APR (0% income-qualified)
+- CT Green Bank Smart-E Loan: 6.99% to 7.99% APR depending on term

 - Monthly loan payment often offset by immediate electricity savings